HarrisonCUI/Candleman_Phaser_Game/README.md

+# CandleMan Phaser Game

+andleman is kinds of 80s gameboy 2d pixle game, and it just fun and funky idea about self-destruction, i hope different people could use thier own button or physical equipments to connect to the game and release their tension by keeping push the button to kill the candleman...

-# Phaser 3 Webpack Project Template
+Basing on Phaser 3 Webpack Project Template:

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.